-Learn how to easily create a weathered wood gray finish!
-This weathered grey finish works great for making new wood look old too!
+Learn how to easily grey wash wood!
+This weathered gray stain finish works great for how to make wood look old and gray!

-Last week on the blog, I shared a Rustic DIY desk, that Brandon built and finished.
-The photos I took didn’t quite show off the rustic, distressed finish like I wanted, so I am sharing some close up photos today of the finish as well as how we created a weathered wood gray finish.
+Last week on the blog, I shared a rustic DIY desk that Brandon built and finished.
+The photos I took didn’t quite show off the gray wash stain finish like I wanted, so I am sharing some close up photos today of the finish as well as how we created a weathered wood gray finish.

-We tested out a few different combinations to get a more gray washed looked.
+We tested out a few different combinations to get a more gray washed look.

-Ultimately, we decided on using a combination of stain and white washed paint (paint mixed with water) to achieve a more gray tone.
+Ultimately, we decided on using a combination of stain and white washed paint (paint mixed with water) to achieve a more weathered gray stain tone.
+It’s a great, easy way to distress wood with paint!

 Note, this post contains some affiliate links.
 For more info see my disclosures here.